ejetzer/hall/Outline/Lab Outline.md

 - Make sure cooling water is running when using the magnet
 - Make sure the cold-junction compensator is switched **on** when used and **off** when unused

-## Measurement of the sample's relevant dimensions
+## Measurement of the sample's relevant dimensions (by the end of Tuesday November 9's lab session)

 ### What we should get